23Boom23/23Boom23/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Ui for add module
+- 🔭 I’m currently working Frontend Developer
 - 🌱 I’m currently learning Angular, Java Script, NodeJS